whittakertech/jekyll-blog/_pages/contact.md

 ## Before You Reach Out

-To help me understand your project and provide the most helpful response, please include:
+Including these details will help me understand your situation quickly:

-- **Project Overview**: What are you trying to build or solve?
-- **Technical Context**: What technologies are involved?
-Current system details?
-- **Timeline**: When do you need this completed?
-- **Budget Range**: What's your anticipated investment level?
-- **Success Metrics**: How will we know the project succeeded?

-Don't worry about having all the details figured out—I'm happy to help you think through requirements and approach during our initial conversation.
+- **System Overview** — What does your application do?
+Who relies on it?
+- **Technical Context** — Rails version, hosting, background jobs, dependencies
+- **Current Problems** — Symptoms, outages, performance issues, data risks
+- **Timeline** — Desired start date and urgency
+- **Budget Range** — A working range helps me propose the correct engagement
+- **Definition of Success** — What outcome matters most to your team?

+If you don’t have all the answers yet, that’s okay.
+We can structure your needs together during our call.

 ---

-*Looking forward to hearing about your project and exploring how we can work together to make it successful.*
+*I look forward to learning about your system and helping you bring stability, clarity, and confidence back to your engineering efforts.*